Search for Neutrinos from Annihilating Dark Matter in the Direction of the Galactic Center with the 40-String IceCube Neutrino Observatory

 \subsection{Comparison with Results from Other Indirect Searches}

 Several satellite-borne and balloon experiments have reported deviations of measured cosmic-lepton spectra from theoretical predictions.
 The PAMELA collaboration observed an increased positron fraction at energies above $\sim$\,10\,GeV~\cite{Adriani:2008zr}, that disagrees with the conventional model for cosmic-rays~\cite{Moskalenko:1997gh} (secondary positron production only).
 This measurement has also been confirmed by the Fermi-LAT collaboration~\cite{PhysRevLett.108.011103}.
 Further, the Fermi-LAT~\cite{Abdo:2009zk} and HESS~\cite{Aharonian:2009ah,PhysRevLett.101.261104} measurements of primary electrons showed a discrepancy when compared to conventional diffuse models.
 Though the results may be interpreted as signals from nearby astrophysical sources~\cite{Yuksel:2008rf}, they could also be explained by annihilation or decay of leptophilic dark matter with a mass of $\mathcal{O}$(1\,TeV).
 With this assumption, preferred regions in the \sacs-$m_\chi$-plane can be identified~\cite{Meade:2009iu, Cirelli:2008pk} and compared to the limits obtained in this analysis.
 Figure~\ref{fig:IceCube40LimitsComp} shows our $\mu^+ \mu^-$ channel limits compared to those regions.
-Figure~\ref{fig:IceCube40LimitsCompTau} shows a similar comparison for the $\tau^+ \tau^-$ channel where the current limits are close to the preferred regions of the combined PAMELA and Fermi data.
-The better exclusion power in the $\tau$-channel is not due to a more stringent limit, but rather the location of the favored regions since there is significant energy loss during electron propagation, any electron or positron signal must originate from nearby sources ($\mathcal{O}$(1\,kpc)).
-Given this, the shape of the preferred regions does not depend strongly on the halo profile.